The Guide's Blog

 December 22, 2022 fmg-adminFundamentals Fridays Guiding Rock Climbing

 Why do I choose to tie in with the figure eight follow-through knot?
 Well, that's easy: it's the knot we all know and can readily identify!
 The figure eight follow-through knot has many great attributes.
 It's simple, strong, self-cinching; it takes two complete motions to untie; it's fairly easy to untie after being loaded, and most importantly, it's easy to identify and therefore double check!
-That ease of identification is my number one reason for using this knot.
+That ease of identification is my number one reason for using this knot and why we teach it in our Rock 101 Course.

-Over the last eleven years of climbing I've dabbled with quite a few tie-in knots, and I always find myself coming back to old faithful.
+Over the many years of climbing I've dabbled with quite a few tie-in knots, and I always find myself coming back to old faithful.
 I’ve gone through the phases of finishing my eight with a Yosemite finish or even the Kentucky tuck.
-I've tied in with rethreaded bowlines and even the brotherhood knot.
-I've been told and heard all sorts of reasons why these knots are all better for sending or climbing above your limit.
+I've tied in with re-threaded bowlines and the brotherhood knot.
+I've heard all sorts of reasons why these knots are all better for sending or climbing above your limit.
 Things like, the bowline is much easier to untie after loading it versus an eight or, the "bro" knot is way more streamlined and keeps your tail out of the way when clipping.
-Yeah…..those things might be true to an extent, but do the pros outweigh the c
+Yeah…..those things might be t

 Read MORE

-Fundamentals Fridays: A Back-to-Basics, KISS Resource for Rock Climbing Information
+The Fundamentals: A Keep It Simple Resource for Rock Climbing Information

 December 19, 2022 fmg-adminFundamentals Fridays Guiding Rock Climbing